bleachevil/HTML-CCS-and-JV/README.md

 #### ! and !!

-double non operator !! cast a string into a boolan. true value = true, no value into a fale boolan<b/>
+double non operator !! cast a string into a boolan. true value = true, no value into a fale boolan  include null, 0, undefined, false<br />
 to flip to add ! at front of result !expression1